Your Microbiome and The Antibiotic Dilemma

-With increasing public awareness of the microbiome—and the symbiotic nature of the bacteria it includes—I’ve noticed a growing sentiment against taking antibiotics.
+With increasing public awareness of the Microbiome and the Antibiotic—and the symbiotic nature of the bacteria it includes—I’ve noticed a growing sentiment against taking antibiotics.

-In my distant healing practice giving Diamond and Gemstone Therapy sessions, I’ve had the opportunity to work with clients with a wide variety of issues and concerns, including those involving antibiotics.
-Some clients have come to me with the intention to restore their microbiome after receiving antibiotic treatment.
-Their intention is heartfelt, but it’s also often riddled with guilt.
+In my distant healing practice, where I give Diamond and Gemstone Therapy sessions, I’ve worked with clients who face a wide variety of issues and concerns, including those involving antibiotics.
+Some clients come to me with the heartfelt intention to restore their microbiome after taking antibiotics—but that intention often carries guilt.

-I’ve had my own share of infections that were bad enough to call for antibiotics, and they were also among the many pills I had to take prophylactically after my heart transplant.
-So I understand the need—as well as the concern.
+I’ve had my own share of infections severe enough to require antibiotics.
+I also took many of these pills prophylactically after my heart transplant.
+So I understand both the need for them and the concerns they raise.

 Are we doing irreparable damage when we take antibiotics?

-In my experience examining, evaluating, and also supporting microbiota populations in my clients, I have not observed that to be the case.
+Based on my experience examining, evaluating, and supporting microbiota populations in my clients, I don’t believe we are.

 The Effects of Harmful Bacteria Vs. Antibiotics

-To understand the different ways harmful bacteria and antibiotics affect the microbiome, it can be helpful to think of the microbiome as a forest.
+To understand how harmful bacteria and antibiotics affect the microbiome differently, imagine the microbiome as a forest.

 The effects of harmful bacteria in the microbiome can be compared to clear-cutting a forest.
 The damage is significant and may not be reparable.